YiweiShen/codez/README.md

 - Support a `--create-issues` flag in the `/codex` command to automatically generate GitHub issues from a JSON-based feature plan
 - Support custom trigger phrases via the `trigger-phrase` input (default: `/codex`)
 - Support assignee-based triggers via the `assignee-trigger` input to invoke Codez on issue assignment
+- Support a `max-turns` input to configure the default maximum number of back-and-forth exchanges when no `--max-turns` flag is provided

 ## Usage